Key Takeaways

 Enhanced Recovery Support

-Magnesium plays a crucial role in muscle relaxation and protein synthesis, while zinc supports tissue repair and immune function.
+Magnesium plays a crucial role in muscle relaxation and protein synthesis, while zinc supports tissue maintenance and immune function.
 Formulations enriched with whole foods provide additional antioxidants that help support the body's natural response to exercise-induced oxidative stress.
 B vitamins, particularly B6, support amino acid metabolism essential for muscle recovery.

-- Take with dinner: Magnesium absorption improves with evening meals and supports overnight recovery
+- Take with dinner: Magnesium absorption improves with evening meals and supports overnight recovery processes

 Sustained Energy Metabolism